shaundekok/rainpoint/README.md

   - MQTT Out Discovery
   - MQTT Out State
 6. The values will automatically be displayed using MQTT Auto Discovery, i.e. sensor.rainpoint_"sensor name"_variable
+7. The flow has been setup to sync data every 5 minutes.
+This is inline with the standard app syncing.

 If you would like to use the Rainpoint App (instead of Homgar), you need to change the appCode to 2 in the following nodes: